Hargreaves Lansdown: Acquisition

 In August 2024, the company's board agreed to an acquisition by CVC Capital Partners, Nordic Capital and the Abu Dhabi Investment Authority in a deal that valued the business at £5.4 billion.
 As part of the deal, shares would be valued at £11.40; the company would delist from the London Stock Exchange upon completion of the deal.
 The deal was backed by founders Peter Hargreaves and Stephen Lansdown.
 Hargreaves announced he would sell half of his 20 per cent shareholding, rolling over the rest into the future private company.
 Lansdown intended to sell all of his 6 per cent shareholding.
 In October 2024, 87 per cent of the company's shareholders voted in favour of the deal.
 The court approved the transaction on 19 March 2025, so allowing it to proceed to completion.

 Post acquisition

 In April 2025, Peter Hargreaves nominated himself as a non-executive board member.
 He retains a 14 per cent shareholding in the company, which gives him the power to nominate a director to the board.

 In October 2025, Peter Hargreaves stepped down from the company's board and nominated his son, Robert Hargreaves, as his replacement.

+In January 2026, Hargreaves Lansdown announced the appointment of Matt Benchener as its new chief executive, who will join the company in March and assume the role from July.

+Its office is to move within Bristol in 2026 and staff will be required to attend the office three days a week from the start of 2027.